OkayDave/barr/README.md

 There are no `Whoami` block specific configurable options.

+#### Processes

+Shows the number of currently active processes on your system.

+`proc = Barr::Blocks::Processes.new`

+There are no `Processes` block specific configurable options.

 ## Create Your Own Block

 It's reasonably simple to add your own block to your script.
 Create a `class` that inherits from `Barr::Block` and add your custom `initialize` and `update!` methods.
 The `Barr::Manager` object will read your block's `@output` on each update.